 The HOPWA Program provides housing assistance and supportive services for low-income people with HIV/AIDS and their families.
 Riverside is designated as the responsible jurisdiction for dispersing HOPWA funds throughout Riverside and San Bernardino counties.
-The City's project sponsors are the Riverside County Housing Authority and Foothill Aids Project.
-The City receives approximately \$3.29 million annually.
+The City's project sponsors are the Riverside County Housing Authority, Foothill Aids Project, Lutheran Social Services, and Young Scholars for Academic Empowerment dba TruEvolution.
+The City receives approximately \$4.6 million annually.

-As noted in Table I-1, the City anticipates receiving an annual HOPWA Program allocation of approximately \$3,292,411 for the next five years.
+As noted in Table I-1, the City anticipates receiving an annual HOPWA Program allocation of approximately \$4.6 for the next five years.